 ORPIMENT MINERAL SPECIMEN

 A rare Orpiment Mineral Specimen formation.
-This one has a glowing vibrant orange colour.
+This specimen is a vibrant orange colour with exellent coverage.
 In days of yore this mineral was used for colour pigment.
 I can see just a hint of square Barite jutting out on top.

 Palomo Mine, Andes, Peru.

 ORPIMENT As2S3, Arsenic Sulfide.

 A major ore of arsenic, formerly used for pigments, firework colouring agent and as mineral specimens.

 Orpiment is derived from the latin auripigmentum or golden pigment.
 Its use as a dye or pigment is limited due to its instability.
 Over time, orpiment will deteriorate into a powder.
 The process takes a long time and but exposure to light will accelerate it.
 Specimens should be stored in dark, enclosed containers.